ziyewang/MetaBinner/README.md

         -a STR          metagenomic assembly file
         -o STR          output directory
-        -d STR          coverage_profile.tsv; The coverage profiles, containing a table where each row correspond to a contig, and each column correspond to a sample.
+        -d STR          coverage_profile.tsv; The coverage profiles, containing a table where each row corresponds to a contig, and each column correspond to a sample.
 All values are separated with tabs.
-        -k STR          kmer_profile.csv; The composition profiles, containing a table where each row correspond to a contig, and each column correspond to the kmer composition of particular kmer.
+        -k STR          kmer_profile.csv; The composition profiles, containing a table where each row corresponds to a contig, and each column correspond to the kmer composition of a particular kmer.
 All values are separated with comma.
         -p STR          path to MetaBinner; e.g. /home/wzy/MetaBinner -t INT          number of threads (default=1)
         -s STR          Dataset scale; eg. small,large,huge (default:large); Users can choose "huge" to run MetaBinner on huge datasets